Celebrate Your Wedding Day

-Humanist Wedding Celebrant Ealish Whillock - I am an accredited celebrant with the Humanist Association of Ireland and a HSE Registered Solemniser of Marriage, I can conduct the all-important legalities and join you in matrimony on your Big Day.
+Hello, my name is Ealish Whillock, I am a humanist wedding celebrant accredited by the Humanist Association of Ireland.
+In addition, I am a HSE Registered Solemniser of Marriage.
+As a result, I can conduct the all-important legalities and join you in matrimony on your Big Day.

-Your ceremony is at the very heart of your wedding day, so let me put you at the centre of yours.
-Whether your vision is for a traditional ceremony with a more sentimental feel, or you envisage embracing your own personal style and rhythm, either way, I will help bring it to life.
+Most importantly, with your ceremony being at the very heart of your wedding day, I will put you at the centre of yours.
+Also, whatever your vision.
+Be that, a traditional ceremony with a more sentimental feel, or you envisage embracing your own personal style and rhythm.
+Either way, I will help bring it to life.

-Throughout your ceremonial planning process, I will be available to you, and on your wedding day, I’ll be there an hour beforehand to liaise with you, your wedding planner, the venues co-ordinator, photographers, videographers and musicians, ensuring your humanist wedding ceremony is everything you had hoped for - and more!
+Similarly, throughout your ceremonial planning process, I will be available to you.
+Moreover, on your wedding day, I’ll be there an hour before your ceremony starts.
+So, I can liaise with you, your wedding planner, venue co-ordinator, and other wedding suppliers.
+This way, your humanist wedding ceremony will be everything you had hoped for and more.
+Making yours a truly memorable occasion!

 Ealish Whillock